w3f/polkadot-wiki/docs/maintain/maintain-guides-best-practices-to-avoid-slashes.md

     It is important to note that equivocation slashes occur with a single incident.
 This can happen if duplicated keystores are used for only a few seconds.
 A slash can result in losing nominators, and funds, removal from the Thousand Validator Programme, and reputational damage.
-    An offline event results in losing some funds but the retention of nominators and a fault under the Thousand Validator Programme.

 ## Application Related